 The project has an extensive biodiversity monitoring strategy.
 For example, they monitor species via camera trapping, and have documented 25 species of native and migratory birds, 15 indicator mammalian species, and 20 amphibian and reptile species since 2019.
 The project activities also provide crucial habitat for 24 identified species within the IUCN threat list.

 The project area is located near several national protected areas (such as the Montes Azules Biosphere Reserve) and the project is rightly investing in biological corridors to improve the connectivity between protected areas.
 To date, they have developed three protected biological corridors.

 Positive for People

-Livelihoods: 60% of carbon sales go directly to farmers.
+On top of this, 60% of carbon sales go directly to farmers.
 This has amounted to over $860,000 in direct payments over the project lifetime and over $73,000 in 2021 alone.
 Divided by the number of participants this amounts to $407/participant, which essentially doubles the average income of project participants.
 The project also provides direct employment, which since 2017 has resulted in the employment of 51 people.

 The project also invests in education outcomes.
 As of 2021, the project has provided educational materials to 15 elementary school children and held 13 workshops on a range of topics.
 The project has focused on strengthening local resource knowledge related to sustainable firewood collection, sustainable agriculture, and collection of non-timber forest products (NTFPs).
 10% of direct payments to farmers were spent on education such as tuition payments and the purchase of school supplies.